YeyangXIANG/Lognormal-Strain-Distribution/README.md

 -----------------------------------------------------------------------------------------
 Further Reference
 -----------------------------------------------------------------------------------------
-1. Strain obtained from Ncorr or VIC-2D.
+1. Strain is obtained from Ncorr or VIC-2D.
 Ncorr is recommended for further analysis since it is open-source.
   http://www.ncorr.com/
 2. Lognormal distribution of strain is described in the paper below: